hussainahmad1995/memento-ns3-for-NTT/README.md

     $ ./docker-run.sh waf configure

-Afterwards, you can run everything:
+Afterwards, you can run everything to generate the data for the NTT, with the following self contained scripts:

+For the small topology:

+    $ ./run_topo_small.sh <args>

+For the larger topology:

-    $ ./docker-run.sh run_experiments.sh
+    $ ./run_topo.sh <args>

-Or individual experiments (you can append parameters):

-    $ ./docker-run.sh waf --run trafficgen
-    $ ./docker-run.sh waf --run "trafficgen --w1=0"
+Please refer to the comments in the run scripts in order to generate variations and multiple runs of pre-training and fine-tuning data.

-Check all available parameters:
+You can check all available parameters:

     $ ./docker-run.sh waf --run "trafficgen --PrintHelp"

-If you need to clean up and remove the container, use `docker rm --force fitnets-runner`.
+If you need to clean up and remove the container, use `docker rm --force ntt-generator-runner`.